 Many initially seek financial advice because they want help with something like a pension or making intelligent investment decisions.

-However, pensions or investments are only a means to an end which is to help you pursue your goals.
+However, pensions or investments are only a means to an end which is helping you pursue your goals.
 An advisor cannot manage a portfolio or create a robust financial plan unless they have a holistic view of your overall financial life.

 Comprehensive financial planning requires an advisor who will take a deep dive into your current finances, personal and professional goals, and top concerns.
 This process will involve the following steps.